Manannán mac Lir: In Irish mythology

 In the Ulster Cycle tale "The Wasting Sickness of Cúchulainn", Manannán's wife, Fand, has an ill-fated affair with the warrior Cúchulainn.
-When Fand sees that Cúchulainn's jealous wife, Emer, is worthy of him (and accompanied by a troop of armed women), she decides to return to Manannán, who then shakes his cloak (brat[t]) of forgetfulness between Fand and Cúchulainn which causes them not be able to remember each other.
+When Fand sees that Cúchulainn's jealous wife, Emer, is worthy of him (and accompanied by a troop of armed women), she decides to return to Manannán, who then shakes his cloak (brat[t]) of forgetfulness between Fand and Cúchulainn which causes them to not be able to remember each other.

 Characteristics

 Manannán rode his chariot over the sea, meeting with Bran and his crew sailing by ship, in the tale "The Voyage of Bran son of Febal", considered an early work.
 In this story, he told Bran that the sea was not actually water to him but rather "a happy plain with profusion of flowers."
 He goes on to tell Bran about how he is heading to Ireland to have relations with Caintigern who would go on to bear Mongán.

-In late sources, Manannán visits the land of the living, his movement is compared to the wind, a hawk or swallow, and sometimes takes the form of a thundering wheel rolling across the landscape, such as in the "Pursuit of the Gilla Decair", a 16th-century comic tale.
+In late sources, Manannán visits the land of the living.
+His movement is compared to the wind, a hawk or swallow and sometimes takes the form of a thundering wheel rolling across the landscape, such as in the "Pursuit of the Gilla Decair", a 16th-century comic tale.
 There is also the local lore that Manannán moved like a wheel turning on his three legs, a tradition widespread on the Isle of Man, but also found in some eastern counties of Leinster according to John O'Donovan, though this folklore was unfamiliar to Whitley Stokes.

 Abode

-Manannán is lord and guardian of the Blessed Isles, Emhain Abhlach ('Isle of Apple-trees', cognate with the Avalon of the Welsh Arthurian cycle), and Mag Mell or Magh Meall ('Plain of Delights').
+Manannán is lord and guardian of the Blessed Isles, Emhain Abhlach ('Isle of Apple-trees', cognate with the Avalon of the Welsh Arthurian cycle) and Mag Mell or Magh Meall ('Plain of Delights').
 Manannán sings a verse describing his sea as Mag Mell, in "The Voyage of Bran", stating that the steeds on the plain cannot be seen, thus alluding to his concealment of his dwelling using the shroud of invisibility (féth fíada).
 (Note: "In Mag Mell of many flowers / There are many steeds on its surface / Though them thou seest not".)
 Emhain Abhlach was the place of origin of the Silver Branch brought to Bran.

 Manannán is also said to dwell in the Land of Promise (Tír Tairngire), as in the tale "The Adventure of Cormac mac Airt".